bitwarden/help/_articles/directory-connector/gsuite-directory.md

 tags: []
 ---

-This article will cover how to connect the Bitwarden Directory Connector tool to your G Suite directory.
+This article will cover how to connect the Bitwarden Directory Connector application to your G Suite directory.

 ## Requirements